 1. Know your challenges

 Dealing with your challenges becomes easier if you know them well enough.
 Start by figuring out the kind of ransomware that your business might have to deal with.
 Not all of them are same and they need to be resolved differently.
-Avail the help of expert cybersecurity professionals who have ample experience in resolving various types of data security issues for businesses.
+Avail the help of expert cybersecurity professionals who are aware of owasp measures that can be taken and who have ample experience in resolving various types of data security issues for businesses.